Backdoor Roth IRA Planning: A Tax-free Financial Strategy

 Additional Considerations for Backdoor Roth Planning

 It’s also important to note that if an individual is a participant in an eligible retirement plan that allows rollovers from IRAs, those IRA funds can be placed into the plan.
-This will eliminate the IRA balances and prevent the application of the aggregation rule.
+This will eliminate the IRA balances and prevent the application of the pro rata rule.

 Takeaways

 Individuals and couples can use backdoor Roth planning for long-term, tax-free saving opportunities.
-The deadline to make contributions for 2020 is May 17, 2021.
-Please contact a Sikich Financial Wealth Advisor for assistance with your retirement planning.
+The deadline to make contributions for 2023 is April 15, 2024.
+Please contact a Sikich Financial advisor for assistance with your retirement planning.